pulpul-s/CameraCopy/README.md

     "folderprefix": "prefix_",          <- Destination folder prefix
     "datetimestring": "yyyy-MM-dd",     <- Powershell datetime string used in destination folder. yyyy-MM-dd meaning 2024-01-01
     "folderpostfix": "_postfix",        <- Destination folder postfix.
-    "defaultdevice": "0",               <- If you know your device is always e.g. second on the list set to 1 "minrating":  "0",                  <- Sets a minimum metadata Rating for files.
+    "defaultdevice": "0",               <- Default primary device, if you know your device is always e.g. second on the list set to 1
+    "defaultdevice2": "0",              <- Default secondary device for multicard copying.
+0 is always None
+    "minrating":  "0",                  <- Sets a minimum metadata Rating for files.
 Does not copy if no rating is found.
 0 is off
     "autoformat": "exFAT",              <- Select format filesystem on start.
 Can be empty or any of FAT32, exFAT, NTFS "autoremove": false,                <- Select remove files after copying on start